green soup blended

 What’s great about this soup is that you don’t have to follow the recipe precisely – just throw in whatever green veg you have available.
 As long as the quantities are similar it will be fine.

-For example, you can swap the courgette for more broccoli or for some green peppers or peas.
+For example, you can swap the peas for edamame or the spinach for kale.

 If you are using soft leafy greens like spinach, just make sure you add them in add the end of the cooking time.
-This way, they just wilt – they don’t need cooking for long!
+This way, they just wilt – they don’t need cooking!

 How to add protein and calories to a vegetable soup

-By adding soya milk (instead of only stock) this will help to you up the protein content of the soup.
+By adding soy milk (instead of only stock) this will help to you up the protein content of the soup.
 It will also make sure it tastes really creamy too.

 If you want, you can also add in a tin of white beans like butter beans or some chickpeas.
 They will blend in and make the soup even creamier (and add to the protein in each serving).